-If a Project Partner calculates staff costs using flat rate of 20% of direct costs, the resulting staff costs amount serves as the basis for the calculation of travel and accommodation costs.
+If a Project Partner calculates staff costs on a flat rate financing basis (20% of direct costs), this calculated staff costs amount is the basis for the calculation of travel and accommodation costs.

 In case the Project Partner applies a 40 % flat rate of eligible staff costs for the calculation of all other costs, the flat rate for travel and accommodation costs is already included.